ethereum/consensus-specs/tests/README.md

 ## Attestation Tests

 The consensus layer doesn't provide any direct functionality to end users.
 It does not execute EVM programs or store user data.
-It exists to provide a trusted source of information about the latest verified block hash of the execution layer.
+It exists to provide a secure source of information about the latest verified block hash of the execution layer.

 For every slot a validator is randomly selected as the proposer.
 The proposer proposes a block